 : A glossy magazine 8 inches wide by 11 inches high, 4 color high quality glossy pages throughout.
 15,000 copies are printed and distributed through Hudson News on more than 800 newsstands throughout the city of New York.
 Some are distributed free, some are mailed to 2,500 select residents and 1,000 businesses in Queens, including movers and shakers and policy makers.
 Subscriptions are $7.95 a year.

-: Select pages and stories will be available from “It’s Queens” on line it is at www.itsqueens.com
+: Select pages and stories will be available from “It’s Queens” on the web at www.itsqueens.com

 OUR NEW MEDIA